Our rating(3.2/5)

 These can be mixed and matched, and each terminal may have add-ons like mobile connectivity with a SIM card (usually costs extra), software upgrades and integrations with POS systems.

-With an AIB card payment machine, you can offer Tax Free forms and Dynamic Currency Conversion (DCC) enabling you to accept GBP, USD, CAD, AUD and other international currencies at the till point.
-These features are not available for SumUp or Square users, and therefore part of what makes AIBMS a ‘premium’ solution.
+With an AIB card payment machine, you can offer Tax Free forms and Dynamic Currency Conversion (DCC) for accepting GBP, USD, CAD, AUD and other foreign currencies.
+These features are not available at SumUp or Square, and therefore part of what makes AIBMS a ‘premium’ solution.

 Fees and pricing